ajktown/docs/api/share-feature.md

           end note
           fe <- api: Returns 400
-          user <- fe: Tells the user that it is a bad request end break
+          user <- fe: Tells the user that it is a bad request note right
+            By default FE should never allow the situation that shows the error message to the end user. end note
+        end break
         domain -> db: Checks if the same shared-resource domain exists activate db